The New Fabrics and Mix-and-Max Systems: The Next Big Thing in Data Center Servers?

 That’s what the overlapping efforts of the three fabric consortia have set out to address, and if they achieve their visions, advanced scale servers in cloud and on-prem data centers could be on the cusp of major change.

-We turned to Sorensen’s talent as a technology translator because articles we’ve seen about the emerging fabrics usually dive headlong into the technical tall weeds, overgrown with talk of “memory semantic access to data and devices via direct-attached, switched or fabric topologies” and “high-speed processor expansion bus standard.”
+We turned to Sorensen’s talent as a technology translator because articles we’ve seen about the new fabrics usually dive headlong into the technical tall weeds, overgrown with talk of “memory semantic access to data and devices via direct-attached, switched or fabric topologies” and “high-speed processor expansion bus standard.”
 If that’s your cup of technology content tea, cool.
 But if you’re interested in more of a primer, read on.

 According to Sorensen, the new fabrics are an attempt to overcome current barriers to baseline communication needs within systems.